RahulJanagouda/kotlin-guides/style.md

 ## Line wrapping

-Code has a column limit of 100 characters.
+The code has a column limit of 100 characters.
 Except as noted below, any line that would exceed this limit must be line-wrapped, as explained below.

 Exceptions: